pdf-raku/PDF-raku/README.md

 $doc.update;
 ```

+## Description

+A PDF file consists of data structures, including dictionarys (hashs) arrays, numbers and strings, plus streams
+for holding data such as images, fonts and general content.

+PDF files are also indexed for random access and include stream compression and overall encryption.

+They have a reasonably well specified structure.
+The document structure starts from
+a `Root` entry in the outermost trailer dictionary.

+This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a> specification.
+It implements syntax, basic data-types and serialization rules as described in the first four chapters of the specification.

+Read and write access to data structures is via direct manipulation of tied arrays and hashes.
+The details
+of serialization and data representation mostly remain hidden.

+`PDF::DAO` also provides a set of class builder utilities to enable an even higher level of abstract classes.

+This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction), which contains a much more detailed set of classes to implement much of the remainder of the PDF specification.

 ## Data Access Objects

-PDF::DAO is roughly equivalent to an <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> in that it provides the ability to define and map Perl 6 classes to PDF structures whilst hiding details of serialization and internal representations.
+`PDF::DAO` is roughly equivalent to an <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> in that it provides the ability to define and map Perl 6 classes to PDF structures whilst hiding details of serialization and internal representations.

-The following outlines the setup, from scratch, of document root class `MyPDF::Catalog`.
+The following outlines the setup, from scratch, of document mapped classes with root `MyPDF::Catalog`.
 ```
 use PDF::DAO::Tie;
 use PDF::DAO::Type;